Vegan Dogs: Nutrition and Precautions

 Breeds Susceptible to Dilated Cardiomyopathy

 Some dog breeds are prone to dilated cardiomyopathy (DCM).
-A switch to vegan food may upset your dog’s protein balance, and thereby cause this condition.
+Switching your dog to vegan food may upset your dog’s protein balance, giving rise to this condition.
 The breeds most at risk of DCM are:

 • Doberman pinschers